odan/odan.github.io/_posts/2020-06-09-slim4-testing.md

 }
 ```

+### HTTP Tests

+HTTP testing allows you to verify your API endpoints.
+This includes the
+infrastructure supported by the app, such as the database, file system, and network.

+They are no different from unit tests as far as PHPUnit is concerned,
+but they have a very specific workflow:

+* Make a request (click on a link or submit json data)
+* Test the response
+* Clean up and repeat

+All HTTP request will run in-memory without a webserver.

+Depending on your needs, you can choose to run your test against
+a test database (with fixtures) or only against a mocked data set (data provider).

 Ok, now add your first API test.

 Let's assume that you have implemented a RESTful API with Slim Framework.